influxdata/docs-v2/content/chronograf/v1.9/guides/querying-data.md

 Flux is InfluxData's new functional data scripting language designed for querying, analyzing, and acting on time series data.
 To learn more about Flux, see [Getting started with Flux](/{{< latest "influxdb" "v2" >}}/query-data/get-started).

-1. Open the Data Explorer by clicking on **Explore** in the left navigation bar.
+1. Open the Data Explorer by clicking **Explore** in the left navigation bar.
 2. Select **Flux** as the source type.
 3. Click **Script Builder**.
 4. The **Schema**, **Script**, and **Flux Functions** panes appear.